 Pop nutrition scare stories don’t work on me anymore.

 For a while I was evangelical when it came to nutrition.
 Not anymore.
 If someone asks me, I will happily share my nutritional journey, but I’ve quit wasting my energy on the non-receptiveness masses.
 Several months ago I reached out to a very good friend with a well researched email connecting her health problems to gluten.
 The symptoms were classic.
 Instead of a thank you or a follow up discussion, I got unfriended on Facebook.
 Oh well, lesson learned.

-I’m not going to lose anymore time trying to help people that aren’t receptive.
-Even the people that are the closest to me.
+I’m not going to lose anymore time trying to help people who aren’t receptive.
+Even the people who are the closest to me.
 My blog is here for those that care to hear about what worked for me.
 So if someone tells me that meat will give me cancer, I’ll respond by saying “Maybe, you’re right“.

 Why the“Meat Is Going to Kill You” Story Made Me Happy

 This story that upset so many Paleo folks is actually excellent news.
 Next week and maybe a little longer the scared sheeple will buy less red meat for fear they will drop dead from cancer or a heart attack.
 This means grocery stores will have an excess supply of beef and lamb.
 To prevent loss, they will mark down the price.
 While the doped masses are buying tofu and Low-Fat Graham Crackers next week, I’ll be stocking my freezer full of discount lamb.